Final version due to appear in The Routledge Encyclopedia of Philosophy Online (edited by T. Crane), Routledge: London

 Carter, J. A., & Kallestrup, J. (2016).
 ‘Extended cognition and propositional memory’, Philosophy and Phenomenological Research, 92: 691–714.

-(Explores links between extended cognition and extended claims about the epistemology of memory.)
+(Explores links between extended cognition and extended claims in the epistemology of memory.)

 Clark, A. (2007a).
 ‘Curing cognitive hiccups: A defense of the extended mind’, The Journal of Philosophy, 106: 163–92.

 (Extended cognition offers explanatory benefits to psychology – see §2.
-Clark also clarifies the important decision-making and organisational role that the brain plays in cognition.)
+Clark also clarifies the role of the brain, in his hypothesis of ‘organism-centered’ cognition.)

 ——.
 (2007b).
 ‘Soft selves and ecological control’.
 Ross D., Spurrett D., Kincaid H., & Stephens G. L. (eds) Distributed cognition and the will, pp. 101–22.
 MIT Press.